Henry Classification System

 The Henry Classification System is a long-standing method by which fingerprints are sorted by physiological characteristics for one-to-many searching.
-Developed by Hem Chandra Bose, Qazi Azizul Haque and Sir Edward Henry in the late 19th century for criminal investigations in British India, it was the basis of modern-day AFIS (Automated Fingerprint Identification System) classification methods up until the 1990s.
+Developed by Hem Chandra Bose, and Qazi Azizul Haque in the late 19th century for criminal investigations in British India, it was the basis of modern-day AFIS (Automated Fingerprint Identification System) classification methods up until the 1990s.
 In recent years, the Henry Classification System has generally been replaced by ridge flow classification approaches.